henriquenfaria/build-it-bigger/README.md

 ======

 This is Build It Bigger project of Udacity's Android Developer Nanodegree.
-The purpose of this project was to built an app with multiple flavors that uses multiple libraries and Google Cloud Endpoint.
+The purpose of this project was to build an app with multiple flavors that uses multiple libraries and Google Cloud Endpoint.

 The finished app consists of 4 modules: